AugustusKH/COVID19-disease-network_construction/README.md

 # COVID19_disease_network_construction
 This repository collects a source code for COVID19-related biological network construction.
+There are two main methods to construct the network based on differentially expressed genes (DEGs) earned from transcriptomics analysis: neighbourhood and diffusion methods.
+We also compared the construction performance between the two methods.
+Further details are available on our conference article (https://ieeexplore.ieee.org/document/10049313).